QuestForTetris/tetris-writeup/AssemblyTranslationFuture.md

 Now that we've made Tetris, we're done, right?
 Not even close.
 We have several more goals for this project that we are working towards:

-- I am working with Dave Greene and K Zhang on a more efficient metafier script, that can run independently of Golly, and will work directly with the MacroCell file format, for faster speed, smaller files, and more efficient memory usage.
-We're also discussing possibly switching metapixels (or modifying the OTCA metapixel) so that metapixels can be generated and placed independently of each other, for parallelization and more efficient storage.
 - muddyfish and kritixi lithos (?) are continuing work on the higher-level language that compiles to QFTASM.
 - El'endia Starman is working on upgrades to the online QFTASM interpreter, including implementing permalinks.
 - quartata is working on a LLVM backend for the QFT computer, which will allow us to compile any program in any language that LLVM supports and output a ROM that the computer can use.
+Currently, he has hit a roadblock, and has switched over to working on a GCC backend (which is simpler, but supports fewer languages).
+Once he finishes one of those backends, I will be working on porting some more-complex programs.
 - We are discussing the next program that we want to write for the QFT computer.
 Right now, Pong looks like a nice goal.